 When we use the word “proof,” especially in the context of God’s existence, we carry another prerequisite that goes without being said: confidence.
 What proof can give us the most confidence that something is true?
 Confidence is an important requirement to carry when we evaluate evidence because we’ve seen time and time again proofs that stand for years only to be disproven with a stronger theory or discovery later down the road.
 The more confidence we have the more strongly we can conclude that it won’t be disproven later.

-Confidence can also keep us from diving into an “infinite regression” of proofs.
+Even if I have confidence, there is always the problem of an “infinite regression” of proofs.
 A proof that gives me confidence may not provide the same confidence for another.
 If I conclude Proposition B to be true because of Proposition F, why do I accept F to be true?
-In other words, if I conclude that God is true because I witnessed a physical appearance, why do I trust the appearance?
+In other words, if I conclude that God is true because I witnessed an appearance of Him, why do I trust the appearance?
 What else would I need to affirm that I really had seen God?
-And if I did receive a proof that can affirm that I had really seen God, why do I trust that?
-Wouldn’t I need another premise that supports that proof?
-Then another and so on?
+If I did receive some kind of assurance that I had really seen God (say, I had assurance that my mental health was in check), depending on the vision/appearance itself, I may need something else still.

 The Kalam Cosmological argument is a very popular (and incredibly simple) argument among apologists for the existence of God (not necessarily the Christian God, I must stress).
 The formula goes thusly,